Parent involvement in sports has a big impact on their child's healthy and successful sports experience.

 So, ask your young athlete the right questions!
 Asking the right questions after competition and games will show your positive parent involvement in sports and tell your kid what you think is important in sports.

-8. Sports parent influence should pledge the: P.A.Y.S.
+8. Parent involvement in sports should pledge the: P.A.Y.S.
 Parent's Code of Ethics.
 Parents Association for Youth Sports (PAYS) provides a parental handbook and code of ethics that adults must sign before each competitive season.
 This is a great tool to guide sports parents in their interaction with young athletes.

 Dr. Patrick J. Cohn is a master mental game coach who works with athletes of all levels including amateur and professionals.
-You can get over 500 pages of cutting-edge mental training and sports psychology programs at Dr. Patrick J. Cohn website, and you will also find a Sport Psychology Book focus on Confidence.(new window will open on your browser)
+You can get over 500 pages of cutting-edge mental training and sports psychology programs at Dr. Patrick J. Cohn website.(new window will open on your browser)